-Thirty years ago, you may have had around 20 minutes to escape your home in the event of a fire; today, you have just 3 minutes to escape.
+Thirty years ago, you may have had around 20 minutes to escape your home in the event of a fire; today, you may have just 3 min to escape.

-This is due to synthetic materials burning faster, lighter construction, and open floor plans.
+This is due to factors such as synthetic materials burning faster, lighter construction, and open floor plans.